-- Defender or Lancer- Both ideal targets for Jackhammer, helping them to knock out a warjack's cortex.
-The former also has decent ranged capability, and the latter can actually help channeling Jackhammer to other targets.
+- Defender - An ideal target for Jackhammer, helping it to knock out a warjack's cortex.
+TIt also has decent ranged capability.

 - Stormclad - He has the longest native threat range of any Cygnar heavy and the highest native P+S.

-- Stormwall or Hurricane - Cygnar's two Colossi are both extremely tough and get alot of mileage out of Darius' feat.
+- Hurricane - Cygnar's two Colossi are both extremely tough and get alot of mileage out of Darius' feat.
 The Hurricane has the added bonus of cortex-damage on his fists as well as an arc-node and both help get mileage from Jackhammer.